vaishnavijeurkar/Evaluation-of-Model-Compression-Techniques-in-Federated-Learning-/README.md

-# **Evaluation of Model Compression Techniques in Federated Learning under bandwidth constraints**
+# **Evaluation of Model Compression Techniques in Federated Learning under bandwidth considerations**

 This repository contains the code, data, and experiments for the project titled **"Evaluation of Model Compression Techniques in Federated Learning under bandwidth considerations"**.
 The project investigates the application of structured and unstructured pruning as model compression algorithms within the context of federated learning, focusing on scenarios with bandwidth-constrained devices.